 Major General Fogarty was appointed as a Member of the Tribunal for a three year period commencing 10 December 2020.
 He retired from the Australian Army in early 2014.
 His military career was predominantly in the fields of Command and Leadership, and Human Resource Management.

-Major General Fogarty is presently the Chief Executive Officer of Defence Health Limited, a restricted not-for-profit Private Health Insurance company located in Melbourne.
+Major General Fogarty was recently the Chief Executive Officer of Defence Health Limited, a restricted not-for-profit Private Health Insurance company located in Melbourne.
 He is also a Director of the Australian Health Service Alliance, Private Healthcare Australia and the Defence Health Foundation.

 He holds a Bachelor of Business from the University of South Australia, a Masters of Business Administration from the University of New England and a Masters in Strategic Studies from the United States Army War College in Carlisle, Pennsylvania.